 Beta and Gamma Gauges for Measurement Solutions

 By using a solid state detector, the detector produces discrete digital real time measurements with 100% step response without the need for filters.
 In contrast ion chamber gauges provide dampened analog measurements with about a 63% step response and other filters to smooth out their measurements.
 This means that each measurement has a carryover of at least 37% from the previous measurement causing the present measurement to be a blend of 37% and 63%.
 To allegedly avoid the carryover, the web is broken up into machine direction slices.
 The ion chamber samples very fast within each slice.
 By reading quickly the statistical noise is very high.
 To provide an acceptable measurement, the measurement is averaged with data from the same slice from previous scans.
 Usually three or four scans are required.
-This means that the web is not being measured for the first three or four scans.
+This means that each scan is a moving average of three or four previous scans.
 By averaging in the machine direction, the measurement is not in real time and is very slow to respond to changes in the cross and machine direction.
 The step response is about 30% assuming a moving average.
 The effort to smooth the ion chamber measurements is not limited to averaging measurements in the machine direction; the cross direction measurements are also averaged.
 This cross direction averaging is creating by using a correlation factor or multiplier based on averaged numerous cutouts across the web.